 Can Bridge students attend summer school at TCTC in order to satisfy the 30-hour/2.5 GPR requirement?

-Yes, but Bridge students must earn Bridge credits at TCTC.
-Students completing 30 transferrable hours with a 2.5 average at TCTC by the end of the summer session will be admitted to Clemson and invited to attend a Clemson transfer student orientation session prior to the start of the fall semester.
+Yes, Bridge students completing 30 transferrable hours with a 2.5 average at TCTC by the end of the final summer session will be admitted to Clemson and invited to attend a Clemson transfer student orientation session prior to the start of the fall semester.

 Will credits earned in TCTC Comprehensive Studies courses count toward the 30-hour requirement?

-No. Courses designated as Comprehensive Studies courses will not count toward satisfying the 30-hour requirement.
-Students needing to enroll in Comprehensive Studies courses are encouraged to complete these courses prior to their enrollment at TCTC so that they will be prepared to enroll in university transfer courses in the fall semester.
+With the exception of MAT 101 and MAT 102, completion of non-transferrable courses or courses designated as Comprehensive Studies courses will not count toward satisfying the 30-hour requirement.
+Bridge students placing into any non-transferrable or Comprehensive Studies courses are encouraged to complete these courses prior to their enrollment at TCTC so that they will be prepared to enroll in university transfer courses in the fall semester.